Nichaslb/CITS3403-GROUPPROJECT44/README.md

 *Open Command Prompt for Windows by pressing the keys Win + R, typing cmd annd clicking 'OK',or on Terminal for macOS/Linux by opening the Terminal app.*

 2. **Clone the repository**
-*Use the repository link to clone it to your local machine, then navigate to the project directory.**
+*Use the repository link to clone it to your local machine, then navigate to the project directory.*
 ```bash
 git clone https://github.com/yourusername/CITS3403.git
 cd CITS3403
 ```

 3. **Set up a Virtural Environment**
-This step is optional.
-Then, activate it
+*Then, activate it*
 ```bash
 python -m venv venv
 ```